federicoB/RedBlackTree/README.md

 More precisely a red-black tree with n internal nodes has height at most 2lg(n+1), an interesting proof of this lemma can be found at page.
 309 of
 "Introduction to Algorithms 3rd Ed. by Cormen, Leiserson, Rivest, Stein.
 2009".

+The need of nil black leaves is motivated by the fact that the rotation algorithms are based a lot on "uncles" and those uncles must exist.